 Provideth her bread in the summer, And gathereth her food in the harvest.
 Prov 6:6-8

-But the point Jesus made was that believers don’t serve Mammon, materialism, the acquisition of things.
+But Jesus made the point that believers don’t serve Mammon, materialism, or the acquisition of things.
 People really do get to the point where they love things.
 Their life becomes a slave to the acquisition of things.
 And the acquisition of things becomes more important than God and brotherhood.
 Believers love God, other believers, and people in general.
 And one of the ways they show that life is by sharing their things.
 They show their love by making God and people more important than things.
 You can’t serve both God and materialism.
 Original Christianity was a model of serving God and loving people with the things they owned.

 i.
 Ante-Nicene Fathers Volume 1, The First Apology of Justin, Justin Martyr, Chap.
 XIV., ” The Demons Misrepresent Christian Doctrine.